Cultural Encounters at Sanyo-so: The Tale of Genji and Noh Theater

 Please take the Shinkansen from major cities in Japan to Niigata Prefecture (Niigata City).

-●Tokyo Station → (Joetsu Shinkansen) → Niigata Station ...
-Approximately 2 hours ●Shin-Osaka Station → (Tokaido Shinkansen) → Tokyo Station → (Joetsu Shinkansen) → Niigata Prefecture ...
-Approximately 4 hours and 30 minutes
+● Tokyo Station → (Joetsu Shinkansen) → Niigata Station ... approximately 2 hours ● Shin-Osaka Station → (Tokaido Shinkansen) → Tokyo Station → (Joetsu Shinkansen) → Niigata Prefecture ... approximately 4 hours and 30 minutes

-How to get around Murakami city
+How to get around Murakami City

-Souvenirs from Murakami City
+Murakami City souvenirs

 For more information on Murakami City's specialty products (food), click here